(UPDATED MAY 2017)

 Publishers often require that I post a second review to a commercial site, such as the three listed above.
 I usually post on Amazon.
 I also post reviews to the Goodreads web site.

 I cannot keep all the books I review.
 In the past, I’ve given some to friends as gifts, and donated others to my local library.
 In 2013, I donated several to my church for them to sell in a silent auction to raise funds for the annual mission trip to Jamaica.
-Occasionally, I run giveaways in conjunction with a review.
-Rules are listed on each contest.
+I do not sell these books.